andOrlando/rubato/README.md

 <h1 id="name">Why the name?</h1>

-Beacuse I play piano so this kinda links up with other stuff I do, and rubato really well fits the project.
-In music, it means "push and pull of tempo" basically, which really is waht easing is all about in the first place.
+Because I play piano so this kinda links up with other stuff I do, and rubato really well fits the project.
+In music, it means "push and pull of tempo" basically, which really is what easing is all about in the first place.
 Plus, it'll be the first of my projects without garbage names ("minesweperSweeper," "Latin Learning").